masesgroup/NetPDF/src/documentation/articles/roadmap.md

 ---
-title: Roadmap of PDFBox suite for .NET
+title: Roadmap of .NET suite for PDFBox™
-_description: Describes the current roadmap of PDFBox suite for .NET
+_description: Describes the current roadmap of .NET suite for PDFBox™
 ---

 # NetPDF roadmap